 HOW IT ALL BEGAN:

-Matt Fritzinger, a teacher at Berkeley High, founded the League with the 2001 NorCal High School Mountain Bike Racing Series.
+Matt Fritzinger, a teacher at Berkeley High, founded the first student mountain bike league with the 2001 NorCal High School Mountain Bike Racing Series.
 As the coach of the Berkeley High team he saw that a school team could succeed, but that competition would be required for it to thrive.
 In the first series mountain bikers from schools all over Northern California answered the call and came to compete as semi-organized high school teams.
 Now well over 50 California schools offer well organized mountain bike programs and is spreading to states all over.

-The Arkansas High School Cycling League works to establish and maintain safe, quality high school mountain bike programs.
+The Arkansas Interscholastic Cycling League works to establish and maintain safe, quality high school and junior high mountain bike programs.
 The League is responsible for establishing a climate that will: